Traditional council frees Taliban setting up peace talks

 The Afghan negotiations were laid out in a peace deal signed by the United States and the Taliban in February.
 At the time of its signing it was touted as Afghanistan’s best chance at ending decades of war.

-But the deal called for the government to free 5,000 prisoners and for the Taliban to free 1,000 government and military personnel in its custody as a goodwill gesture ahead of the start of negotiations.
+The deal calls for the government to free 5,000 prisoners and for the Taliban to free 1,000 government and military personnel in its custody as a goodwill gesture ahead of the start of negotiations.

 Kabul balked at the release but eventually freed all but the last 400.
 President Ashraf Ghani said he was not authorized to free these because of the seriousness of their crimes, and asked for the council to decide instead.
 He did not detail of what the 400 were accused.